196 East Commerce Street

 Emancipation is the age at which a child is considered an adult and is no longer in need of financial support.
 As such, once a child is declared emancipated, a non-custodial parent no longer has a child support obligation for that child.
 In New Jersey, the presumptive age of emancipation, also known as the age of majority, is 18 years old.
 But this is a rebuttable presumption and often times a child will not be emancipated at 18 or even upon graduation from high school.

-At Helmer, Conley & Kasselman, P.A., our family law attorneys can assist you in determining whether or not your child should be emancipated.
+At the NJ family law firm of Helmer, Conley & Kasselman, P.A., our attorneys can assist you in determining whether or not your child should be emancipated.
 We can also help determine what your remaining child support obligation might be if you have one child who is emancipated but another who remains unemancipated.
 Since child support is based on a complex calculation, it is important to seek the assistance of an attorney to see if your child support should be recalculated based on the emancipation of a child.
 We, at Helmer, Conley & Kasselman, P.A., can help.